nofusscomputing/centurion_erp/docs/projects/centurion_erp/user/human_resources/employee.md

 ## Fields

-This model shares all of the fields that are available for a [contact](../access/contact.md). additionally employee also has field(s):
+This model shares all of the fields that are available for a [contact](../access/contact.md#fields). additionally employee also has field(s):

-- `employee number` _An internal number to reference the employee._
+- `employee number` An internal number to reference the employee. ***Mandatory***

-- `user` _The Centurion ERP user account associated with this employee._
+- `user` The Centurion ERP user account associated with this employee. ***Optional***

+## Creating an Employee

+Complete all of the required fields and click save.
+The following rules apply when creating an employee:

+- `Employee Number` must be unique.

+- As an employee is a sub-object of a `Contact` its [rules apply](../access/contact.md#creating-a-contact) too.